 - The Conference on the Future of Europe

 The accepted abstracts must be presented in English.

-Fee for participants with communications*: €30
+Fee for presenting participants: €30

 The call is extended until 7 March 2022.
 Notification of acceptance will be communicated until 21 March 2022.